Montana Judgments & Liens Search at a Glance

 Montana Judgments & Liens Search, FAQ

-How long does a judgment last in Montana?
+How long is a judgment lien enforceable in Montana?

-What property is exempt from judgment collection in Montana?
+What property is protected from judgment creditors in Montana?